Mammoplasty General Information And Treatment Options

 There are two main categories of breast implants used by surgeons today.
 The first type of breast implant is the saline breast implant, which is filled with a so-called saline solution.
 The second type of breast implant is the silicone-gel implant, which was first introduced in 1961.
 Since their original introduction in the 1960s, both saline breast implants and silicone-gel breast implants had new generations, which means that these implants have evolved over the course of time.

-The last but also one of the most common reasons for breast augmentation is the general aesthetic improvement of the breasts; this is also referred to as primary augmentation.
+The last, but also one of the most common reasons for breast augmentation, is the aesthetic improvement of the breasts; this is also referred to as primary augmentation and influences the tissue as well as the skin.

 Discover Mammoplasty Advantages!

-The breast reduction is a cosmetic surgery procedure that is focussed on reducing the size of larger breasts.
-In these cases, the size of the breast will often be out of proportion compared to the rest of the body.
+breast reduction is a cosmetic surgery procedure that is focused on reducing the size of large breasts; this is through the removal of excess breast tissue and/or fat.
+In these cases, the size of the breasts will often be out of proportion compared to the rest of the body.
 The aim of the procedure is to restore the right proportion and maintain the functionality of the breasts.
+The procedure also reduces common side-effects of heavy breasts; this may include neck and shoulder pain.

 In rare cases, enlarged breast can lead to secondary health problems.
 Even though these cases are relatively rare, secondary health problems related to enlarged breasts are poor blood circulation, breathing difficulties and skin chafing.

 Enlarged breasts can occur during many stages of a woman’s life.
-The development of the breast mainly happens in the pubertal breast-development stage, but there are cases where the breasts become enlarged after pregnancy, weight gain and menopause.
-There is also no age limit in which enlarged breasts can develop.
+The development of the breast mainly happens in the pubertal breast development stage, but there are cases where the breasts become enlarged after pregnancy, weight gain, and menopause.
+There is also no age limit during which enlarged breasts can develop.

 The main cause of enlarged breasts can be found in the genes, although there is a small portion of patients who develop enlarged breasts due to adipose fat.
 The surgical procedure executed to reduce the size of the breast can therefore be dependent on the specific cause.

-The breast reduction procedure is subject to the volume of the breast tissues that need to be removed.
-These breast tissues can be of a glandular, adipose or skin nature.
+The breast reduction procedure is subject to the volume of the breast tissue that needs to be removed.
+These breast tissues can be of a glandular, adipose, or skin nature.
 To determine the procedure, the surgeon needs to evaluate the Pseudoptosis, more specifically the sagging of the inferior pole of the breast.

 Pseudoptosis can be divided into three grades: